ldbc/ldbc_snb_interactive_v1_impls/README.md

 ![LDBC_LOGO](https://raw.githubusercontent.com/wiki/ldbc/ldbc_snb_datagen_hadoop/images/ldbc-logo.png)
 # LDBC SNB Interactive workload implementations

-Implementations for the Interactive workload of the LDBC Social Network Benchmark ([specification](https://ldbc.github.io/ldbc_snb_docs/)).
+Reference implementations for the Interactive workload of the LDBC Social Network Benchmark ([specification](https://ldbc.github.io/ldbc_snb_docs/)).

-This repository contains reference implementations for the two SNB workload:
+To get the reference implementations for the BI workload, visit the [`ldbc_snb_bi` repository](https://github.com/ldbc/ldbc_snb_bi/).

-* `stable` contains implementations of the Interactive workload using Java clients and the [LDBC driver](https://github.com/ldbc/ldbc_snb_driver/).
-It uses data sets and parameters produced by the [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop).
-It is tested and had been used for audited benchmark runs.
-* `dev` contains implementations of the work-in-progress BI workload using Python clients and a lightweight driver (due to the simpler workflow of the workload).
-It uses data sets and parameters produced by the [Spark-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop).
-This implementation is experimental with frequent breaking changes.

-:warning: Implementations in this repository are preliminary, i.e. they are unaudited and - in rare cases - do not pass validation.
-For details, feel free to contact us through an issue or email.
+:warning: The goal of the implementations in this to serve as reference implementations which other implementations can cross-validated against.
+Therefore, our primary objective was readability and not absolute performance when formulating the queries.

 ## Directory layout